KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 **Union or Apotheosis**
 Represents the integration of fragmented aspects of superficial soul-mind
 patterns (SS / SM)
-into a unified Deep Soul and Deep Mind —
+into an integrated Deep Soul and Deep Mind —
 a symbolic return to harmony and resonance.

 **Examples:**
 - The bridal chamber in Gnostic texts
 - The hieros gamos of sacred union
-- The Bodhisattva merging compassion and wisdom
+- The Bodhisattva harmonizing compassion and wisdom

 ∴ 💠 ⚯ ↺

 Zenetism invites the myth-reader
 to decode with **flexibility, humility, and intuition** —
-recognizing that symbols hold power not by being “correct,”
+recognizing that symbols hold power not by being "correct,"
 but by pointing toward realities beyond the reach of language.

 🗝️ ⧉∥⧉ ∽ C↓→E C↑⚫ ⤈

 ---

-### 26.6 Ethics in Practice — Attunement, Alignment, and the Soul’s Arc
+### 26.6 Ethics in Practice — Attunement, Alignment, and the Soul's Arc

 > Let coherence be the compass,
 > and resonance the path.